 The original specifications for the award called for a circular gold medal, 35 mm in diameter, with the sun and the Hindi legend "Bharat Ratna" above and a floral wreath below.
 The reverse was to carry the state emblem and motto.
 It was to be worn around the neck from a white ribbon.
 This design was altered after a year.

 The provision of Bharat Ratna was introduced in 1954.
 The first ever Indian to receive this award was the famous scientist, Chandrasekhara Venkata Raman.
-Since then, many dignitaries, each a whiz in varied aspects of their career has received this coveted award.
+Since then, many dignitaries have received this coveted award.

 In fact, our former President, Shri A. P. J Abdul Kalam is also a recipient of this esteemed honour (1997).
 There is no written provision that Bharat Ratna should be awarded to Indian citizens only.
 The award has been awarded to a naturalized Indian citizen, Agnes Gonxha Bojaxhiu, better known as Mother Teresa (1980) and to two non-Indians - Khan Abdul Ghaffar Khan and Nelson Mandela (1990).
 In 2009, the award was conferred on famous Indian vocalist Pandit Bhimsen Gururaj Joshi.
 Legendary cricketer Sachin Tendulkar and eminent scientist Prof. C.N.R.
 Rao have received the Bharat Ratna from President of India Shri Pranab Mukherjee on February 4, 2014, in New Delhi.

 You can also view the complete list of Bharat Ratna Awardees

 Source: India Book - A Reference Annual